Bible Questions Answered

 Sing, O heavenly Muse…”

-It should be noted that Milton’s poetry can be difficult for the modern reader, what with the rhythms and idioms of 17th century English, as well as his many allusions to Greek mythology and Renaissance Italian, Latin, French, and English writers, many of whom are unfamiliar to the modern reader.
-But from a theological, as well as literary, standpoint, his work is first-rate.
-Amazingly, Milton wrote both poems while completely blind, having to dictate them to his secretary.
+It should be noted that Milton’s poetry can be difficult for the modern reader.
+Paradise Lost is full of the rhythms and idioms of 17th-century English, and Milton often alludes to Greek mythology and Renaissance Italian, French, and English writers, many of whom are unfamiliar to the modern reader.
+But, from a theological and literary standpoint, his work is first-rate.
+Amazingly, Milton wrote his epic poem while completely blind, having to dictate the lines to his secretary.

 Return to: